alan-turing-institute/clean-air-infrastructure/README.md

 ## Add static datasets
 Static datasets (like StreetCanyons or UKMap) only need to be added to the database once - after setting up the infrastructure.
 We will do this manually, using a Docker image from the Azure container registry.
+Please note that you may need to increase the available memory under `Docker > Preferences... > Advanced` (the following instructions were tested using 8 GB).

 **NB.
 If running on OS X, ensure that you have added `/var/folders` as a shareable directory in `Docker > Preferences... > File Sharing`.**